Course overview Biomedical Engineering MEng (Hons)

 Basic principles of image processing and computer vision and the scientific and practical aspects of classical and modern robotics.

 The module analyses in great detail the application of sensors and medical instrumentation in prognosis, diagnosis and clinical monitoring.

 This module will introduce you to a range of topics in the areas of bioinformatics and telemedicine.

 A simulated real-life design project and to provide you with relevant skills in engineering design, biomedical engineering, electronic system design, group work, presentation and technical report writing.

 The research project provides you with an opportunity to apply the knowledge and skills acquired during the Stage 3 Individual Project to investigate your chosen area of interest in greater depth.

 If you wish to gain practical experience during your degree, then you have the option of spending 12 months on a paid industrial placement.
 This industrial placement can be taken either between years 2 and 3 or between years 3 and 4.
 We strongly recommend this.

 Teaching and assessment

 This course is highly interdisciplinary.
-Students learn from academics of the School of Mathematics, Computer Science & Engineering and the School of Health Sciences, hospital consultants and experts from the medical industry.
+Students learn from academics of the School of Science & Technology and the School of Health & Psychological Sciences, hospital consultants and experts from the medical industry.